Washing and Cleaning

 You also find rust in little dots on the deck and inside hatches and hatch tracks.
-Rust inside compartments is usually due to storing rusty metal such as fishing nets or anchors.
+Rust inside compartments is usually due to storing rusty metal such as fishing nets or anchor hardware.
 Rust can also cover any railings and T-top supports as well as rod holders, hinges, and cleats – any metal, even screws and bolts.
 This often requires using small brushes or toothbrushes to get into all the crevices and corners.

 Props and ladders become rusty if not rinsed after every use.
 You need metal cleaner, brass wool, and toothbrush to clean these.